xihan-qin/GGAT-GatedFusion/README.md

 #### Implementation Notes
 - This notebook requires **pre-trained single-channel GGAT checkpoints** produced by `GGAT_singlechannel.ipynb` (saved as `.pt` files containing model parameters).
-- The single-channel model checkpoints are **loaded from `.pt` files**.
-For convenience and reproducibility, the required `.pt` files are provided in `results/RR1/Fold5`, allowing users to run the fusion notebook without re-training the single-channel models.
+- For convenience and reproducibility, the required `.pt` files are provided in `results/RR1/Fold5`, allowing users to run the fusion notebook without re-training the single-channel models.
 - The single-channel model components are loaded from `GGAT_singleChannel.py`, please ensure this file is in your root path before running the notebook.

 #### Runtime Notes
-- The default number of training epochs for the fusion model is 200, which requires approximately **3 hours** on Google Colab.
+- The default number of training epochs for the fusion model is **200**, which requires approximately **3 hours** on Google Colab.
-- For users who only want to verify that the code runs correctly or inspect the model design, the number of epochs can be reduced (e.g., epochs = 1), in which case it will finish within a few minutes.
+- For users who only want to **verify that the code runs correctly** or **inspect the model design**, the number of epochs can be reduced (e.g., `epochs = 1`), in which case it will finish within a few minutes.

 #### GatedFusion